 Point-of-Entry (POE) and Point-of-Use (POU) Treatment - Permanent Regulations

-- The State Water Resources Control Board (State Water Board) is in the process of adopting permanent regulations for POE/POU treatment devices.
+- On February 6, 2018, the State Water Resources Control Board (State Water Board) adopted permanent regulations for POE/POU treatment devices.
 Emergency regulations for point-of-entry (POE) and point-of-use (POU) treatment device regulation have sunset on December 31, 2017.

 - Public workshops on the process for adopting standard regulations and a presentation of draft regulations.

 - The standard regulations for POE/POU treatment devices are subject to the Administrative Procedure Act (APA).